eventide-project/docs/user-guide/readers/get-last.md

 | --- | --- | --- |
 | stream_name | Name of stream that the reader will read | String |

-## Constructing a Get::Last
+## Constructing a Get::Stream::Last

-The `Get::Last` class can be constructed in one of two ways:
+The `Get::Stream::Last` class can be constructed in one of two ways:

 - Via the constructor
 - Via the initializer

 ### Via the Constructor

-The constructor not only instantiates the `Get::Last`, but also invokes the its `configure` instance method, which constructs its operational dependencies.
+The constructor not only instantiates the `Get::Stream::Last`, but also invokes the its `configure` instance method, which constructs its operational dependencies.

 ``` ruby
 self.build(session: nil)